kamalkumar1/KKPinView_.NetMAUI/KKPinViewSample/KKPinView/README.md

 ### Visual Features

-- **Invalid PIN Indicator**: All PIN fields display red borders when an invalid PIN is entered
+- **Invalid PIN Indicator**: All PIN fields show red borders when the PIN is wrong; border color animates in/out
-- **Dynamic Error Messages**: Error message height automatically adjusts based on message length
-- **Smooth Animations**: Fade and scale animations for error/success messages
-- **Auto-focus Management**: Automatic focus movement between fields when using system keyboard
+- **PIN Mismatch (Setup)**: On mismatch, error message animates in, displays for a configurable duration, then fades out and all Enter/Confirm fields are cleared and focus moves to the first Enter field
+- **Dynamic Error/Success Messages**: Message height and opacity animate; configurable label heights via constants
+- **Border Animation**: Border color transitions smoothly when switching between normal, filled, and invalid states
+- **Auto-focus**: Focus moves to the next field on digit entry; tap anywhere focuses the first empty field in the current step (Enter or Confirm)
+- **Re-entry After Delete**: After backspace, focus is set to the first empty field so typing again fills digits in order

 ## Quick Start